hsch/css-challenge/README.md

 - The content block consists of an image, and a navigation area.
 - The **image** shrinks in width and height as necessary to make things fit, and always maintains its aspect ratio.
-- The image never extends beyond its original size.
+- The image never stretches beyond its original size.
 - The image can be of any size and format (landscape, portrait, square), i.e. don't assume the dimensions in the demo are constants.
 - You can assume the page (HTML and inline CSS) to be generated